Michigan U-Pick Grapes

 Where can I Purchase Foch Wine?

-Frontenac is often used in commercial red blends.
+Foch is often used in commercial red blends.

 "Simply Red" from St. Julien Winery in Michigan is a typical red blend of this style.